Arbitrarily large $p$-torsion in Tate-Shafarevich groups: -covers

-Let $Y$ be an abelian variety over a field $F$ of characteristic not $p$.
+Let $X$ be a proper variety over a field $F$.
 Let $\mu_p$ be the $F$-group scheme of $p$-th roots of unity.
-A $\mu_p$-cover of $Y$ is a $Y$-scheme $X$ together with a simply transitive action of $\mu_p$.
-The $\mu_p$-covers on $Y$ form a category $\mathcal{M}_p(Y)$ whose morphisms are $\mu_p$-equivariant isomorphisms.
+A $\mu_p$-cover of $Y$ (or more formally, a $\mu_p$-torsor over $Y$ in the fppf topology) is a $Y$-scheme $X$ together with a $\mu_p$-action that is simply transitive on fibers over $Y$.
+The $\mu_p$-covers of $Y$ form a category $\mathcal{M}_p(Y)$ whose morphisms are $\mu_p$-equivariant isomorphisms.
 The following proposition gives a concrete way to think about $\mu_p$-covers.

 \begin{proposition} There is an equivalence of categories between $\mathcal{M}_p(Y)$ and the category of pairs $(\LL, \eta)$ where $\LL$ is an invertible sheaf on $Y$ and $\eta \colon \LL^{\otimes p} \simeq \OO_Y$ is an isomorphism.
 Here, the morphisms $(\LL, \eta) \to (\LL', \eta')$ are isomorphisms $g \colon \LL \to \LL'$ such that $\eta' \circ g^{\otimes p} = \eta$. \end{proposition} \begin{proof} This is well-known (see \cite{arsievistoli:stacks} or \cite[pg.
 71]{mumford:abelianvarieties}), so we just describe the functors in both directions.
 If $\pi \colon X \to Y$ is a $\mu_p$-cover, then there is a $\Z/p\Z$-grading on the $\OO_Y$-module